Marcell Ozuna Player Props: Braves vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff is 14th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Padres' 4.16 team ERA ranks 12th across all MLB pitching staffs.
+- The Padres have a 4.36 team ERA that ranks 16th among all MLB pitching staffs.

-- Padres pitchers combine to rank 13th in baseball in home runs surrendered (18 total, one per game).
+- Padres pitchers combine to surrender 21 total home runs at a rate of 1.1 per game (to rank 18th in baseball).

-- Snell makes the start for the Padres, his fourth of the season.
-He is 0-2 with a 7.62 ERA and 16 strikeouts in 13 2/3 innings pitched.
+- Martinez (0-1 with a 5.60 ERA and 11 strikeouts in 17 2/3 innings pitched) makes the start for the Padres, his fourth of the season.

-- The left-hander's most recent appearance was on Wednesday against the New York Mets, when he tossed five innings, surrendering four earned runs while allowing six hits.
+- His most recent appearance came on Friday against the Milwaukee Brewers, when the righty threw six innings, surrendering three earned runs while allowing five hits.

-- The 30-year-old has put up a 7.62 ERA and 11.1 strikeouts per nine innings in three games this season, while allowing a batting average of .327 to opposing hitters.
+- The 32-year-old has an ERA of 5.60, with 5.6 strikeouts per nine innings, in three games this season.
+Opponents have a .221 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.